 There is a critical threshold $\Rey_G>0$ such that the laminar state $\UU$ is globally asymptotically stable (meaning all perturbations $\uu$ eventually converge to zero) if and only if $\Rey<\Rey_G$ \cite{serrin1959}.
 Loss of global stability is not sufficient for turbulence, but it is necessary, and often it is more informative than linear stability.
 Linear stability of the laminar state does not preclude turbulence whose onset is subcritical \cite{daviaud1992,romanov1973,willis2008,sano2016,carlson1982flow}, nor does it ensure that the laminar state is physically realizable because the basin of attraction can be minuscule \cite{chapman2002,grossmann2000,bedrossian2017}.
 The value of $\Rey_G$, however, can be very hard to determine.

 An upper bound on $\Rey_G$ is provided by any $\Rey$ at which a sustained non-laminar flow is found.
 A lower bound on $\Rey_G$ requires finding a $\Rey$ threshold below which the laminar state is globally stable.
-Historically, the only method applicable to all systems governed by \eqref{eq: NS}--\eqref{eq: inc} has been the energy method pioneered by Reynolds and Orr \cite{reynolds1895,orr}, wherein one finds the threshold $\Rey_E$ such that the kinetic energy, $E=\frac{1}{2}\int |\uu|^2\dx$, of every nonzero perturbation decreases monotonically toward zero if and only if $\Rey<\Rey_E$.
+Thus far the only method applicable to all systems governed by \eqref{eq:NS}--\eqref{eq:inc} has been the energy method pioneered by Reynolds and Orr \cite{reynolds1895,orr}, where one finds the threshold $\Rey_E$ such that the kinetic energy, $E=\frac{1}{2}\int |\uu|^2\dx$, of every perturbation decreases monotonically toward zero if and only if $\Rey<\Rey_E$.
 Often the lower bound on $\Rey_G$ provided by $\Rey_E$ is very conservative.
 In systems where turbulence is driven by parallel shear, such as pressure-driven flow in a pipe or boundary-driven flow in a layer, the energy stability thresholds $\Rey_E$ \cite{joseph1966,joseph1969,busse1972,josephbook} are much smaller than the minimum $\Rey$ at which sustained non-laminar states have been found \cite{zahn1974,nagata,waleffe2003,willis2008}.